LuizOVianna/Getting-and-Cleaning-Data/CodeBook.md

 1.Merges the training and the test sets to create one data set.
 ---------------------------------------------------------------

-feature :  file "features.txt"
+feature :  Data from the file "features.txt"

-subject_test : file "test/subject_test.txt"
+subject_test : Data from the file "test/subject_test.txt"

-y_test:  file "test/Y_test.txt"
+y_test: Data from the file "test/Y_test.txt"

-x_test:  file "test/X_test.txt"
+x_test: Data from the file "test/X_test.txt"

 all_test : all test files together

-subject_train :  file "train/subject_train.txt"
+subject_train : Data from the file "train/subject_train.txt"

-y_train: file "train/Y_train.txt"
+y_train: Data from the file "train/Y_train.txt"

-x_train: file "train/X_train.txt"
+x_train: Data from the file "train/X_train.txt"

 all_train all train files togeher